 ‘If you can upgrade to mounted drawers inside deep pantry shelving, it's a game changer’, says Betsy Moyer, founder of The Estate of Things. ’You'll see so much more of what you store.
 And we all know the key to succeed in properly utilizing your pantry storage is visibility.’

-Or use baskets, bins and transparent containers – this performs the same function as organizing kitchen drawers, and they have added benefit of being able to pull right out, particularly useful for higher up shelving.
+Or use baskets and bins or transparent containers, including those you’ve set aside as a result of organizing Tupperware – this performs the same function as organizing kitchen drawers, and they have added benefit of being able to pull right out, particularly useful for higher up shelving.

 You can then set them down on a counter and have a proper rifle through – essentially a removable drawer,’ says Ann Lightfoot, co-founder of Done & Done Home.
-They’re ideal for grouping smaller like-items that would otherwise get lost at the back of a cabinet.
+They’re ideal for grouping smaller like-items – think organizing spices – that would otherwise get lost at the back of a cabinet.

-When organizing pantry drawers, particularly deep ones, use dividers or bespoke inserts to keep everything neatly categorized.
+When organizing pantry drawers, particularly deep ones, use kitchen organizers such as dividers or bespoke inserts to keep everything neatly categorized.

 Pantry door ideas, like the one above, can complement deep pantry shelves, allowing you to store smaller items efficiently.